-An apple of massive proportion, the fruit weighs up to 2 lbs!
+Spokane Beauty is an apple of massive proportion, the fruit weighs up to 2 lbs!
 Flesh is snow white, firm,juicy,rich and slightly acidic.
 Skin carmine stripe, slight russet; shape roundish.
-Vigorous grower and tip-bearing.
+Spokane Beauty is a vigorous grower and tip-bearing.
 Judges awarded this apple first prize at the Spokane Fruit Fair in 1895 and 1896.
 Originally discovered in Walla Walla Washington.
 Good for drying, cooking, dessert and juice.
 Stores for up to 3-4 months.

 USDA Zone: 3,4,5,6,7,8,9